usbalbin/probe-plotter/README.md

 # probe-plotter

-A set of tools to plot values from the target to graph in rerun with minimal performance impact
+A set of tools to plot values from the target to graph in rerun with minimal performance impact.
+This project is based on code from `defmt` and `cortex_m`'s `singleton` macro.
+It also uses rerun for visualization.

+* probe-plotter - The target side library
+* probe-plotter-tools - The host side application

 ```rust
 #![no_std]